ProfessorKazarinoff/MATLAB-Car-Timer/README.md

     * Plug the Photogate into the Digital 1 port, and Digital 2 port

-    * on the Vernier Arduino Interface Shield or into a Digital
+    * on the Vernier Arduino Interface Shield .

-    * Protoboard Adapter wired to Arduino pins 2, 3, 4, and 5.

     */